Why Mental Health Still Matters — Now at the Federal Level

 Messaging: Scripts & Templates

 To help you take action, we’ve created a series of issue-based resources with key talking points, sample emails, and social media posts.
-Please feel free to adapt this material in whichever way is helpful!
+Please note: while these materials were created for the 2025 Ontario election, the same messaging and approach largely applies.
+Please use these materials as inspiration and adapt in any way that is helpful!

 📌 General Mental Health Policy